rodeloescueta/attio-api/memory-bank/activeContext.md

 - What specific fields are needed in the Attio Clients object beyond the identified Customer IDs?
 - What is the expected volume of subscriptions/transactions?
 - Are there any existing Zoho webhooks already configured?
+- What specific information needs to be displayed in the proposal view?
+- Will clients need to take any actions directly on the proposal page?
+- What is the desired URL format for client-facing views?
+- How should service agreements be formatted in the frontend?

 ## Resource Links